-Despite plaintiffs' assertions that the language of these provisions provides a clear answer to the question of whether illegal aliens should be counted for purposes of apportionment, Doc.
+Despite Plaintiffs' assertions that the language of these provisions provides a clear answer to the question of whether illegal aliens should be counted for purposes of apportionment, Doc.
 77 at 10-11, the phrase "whole number of persons in each State" does not mean "the whole number of persons physically present in each State."
-If it did, foreign tourists, for example, who were in a state would be counted for apportionment and given representation in our national government.
+If it did, foreign tourists, for example, who were in a state would be counted for apportionment and given representation in our military national government.
+Also, personnel stationed abroad, and thus not physically present in a state, could not be counted for apportionment, though this Court has held that they may be.
+Franklin v.
+Massachusetts, 505 U.S. 788, 806 (1992) ("The Secretary's judgment does not hamper the underlying constitutional goal of equal representation, but, assuming that employees temporarily stationed abroad have indeed retained their ties to their home States, actually promotes equality.").

 Whatever else "the whole number of persons in each State" may mean, a simple, two-step argument shows that it should not be read to imply that illegal aliens are to be counted for apportionment: 1) the Constitution confers representation in our national government only on the people of the United States, defined as all members of our national political community, and 2) illegal aliens are not part of the people of the United States, or members of our national political community.
-It follows, by pure logic, that illegal aliens should not be accorded representation in our national government by being counted for apportionment purposes.
+It follows, by the force of logical necessity, that illegal aliens should not be accorded representation in our national government by being counted for apportionment purposes.